mcqua007/schwifty/README.md

 ![ScreenShot](/images/promises.png)

- ## Schwifty Purple (Variant) ##
+ ## Schwifty Purple One Dark (Variant) ##

- Below is an image of the variant I created of the orginal Schwifty.
-You can switch to this variant if you follwo the direction above but select *Schwifty Purple Dark Theme*
+ Below is an image of the variant I created of the main Schwifty One Dark theme.
+You can switch to this variant if you follow the directions above but select *Schwifty Purple One Dark*

  ![Purple](/images/purple-long-matching.png)